lagopus-tech/cecle-docs/docs/packing-machine/printing-machine/screen-printing-machine/flat-td-1525.md

 ### 1. Product Category
 * **Equipment Name**：Flat Screen Printing Machine
 * **Product Model**：TD-1525
-* **Equipment Positioning**：Precision pneumatic screen printing equipment, specially designed for small flat products.
+* **Equipment Positioning**：Pneumatic screen printing equipment, specially designed for small flat products.
 * **Form Factor**：**Desktop Design**.
 The net weight of the machine is about 65KG.
 It is recommended to place it on a sturdy workbench with sufficient load-bearing capacity to meet ergonomic height requirements, making it convenient for operators to align and unload materials.

 ### 2. Applications
 * **Industry Applications**：Widely used for printing various small flat objects (e.g., acrylic nameplates, glass lenses, electronic component shells, instrument panels, etc.).
 * **Material Characteristics**：Supports substrates up to 120MM (12CM) in thickness, offering extremely strong compatibility.
-* **Production Scale**：Suitable for medium and small-scale continuous production processing and commercial printing with high requirements for yield rate and overprinting precision.
+* **Production Scale**：Perfect for small-to-medium scale batch processing.
+It delivers consistent performance and a high product yield.

 ### 3. Core Functions
-* **0.01MM Extreme Micro-adjustment Precision**：The machine's front, back, left, and right angle adjustment precision can be strictly guaranteed at 0.01MM.
+* **0.01mm Precision Worktable**：Features knobs for front, back, left, and right fine-tuning, strictly guaranteeing X/Y-axis positioning precision up to 0.01mm.
 * **Guide Rail Lifting System**：The screen frame lifting adopts guide rail guidance, ensuring high precision and smooth movement.
 * **Highly Efficient Pneumatic Printing**：Driven by 4BAR air pressure, it runs extremely fast, with a maximum printing efficiency of up to 1500 pcs/hr, higher than conventional flatbed models.